 What Is IBS?

-Digestive discomfort is technically considered IBS when one or more of these symptoms persists for several months: diarrhea, constipation, gas, bloating, or abdominal pain.
+Digestive discomfort is technically considered IBS when one or more of these symptoms persists for several months.
+The symptoms include poor bowel movements, diarrhea, constipation, gas, bloating, or abdominal pain.
 With Crohn's and ulcerative colitis, there is damage to the intestinal lining that can be detected with a colonoscopy.
 While this isn't the case with IBS, the condition can be quite debilitating, but there's much that you can do to alleviate the symptoms.

 1 - Rest your gut

 "You want to do as much as you can to make it easy on the digestive system," says Axe.
-With that goal in mind, the least labor-intensive foods to digest are bone broths and soups, made with meat or poultry, vegetables, and herbs, and cooked for a long time.
+Cutting out processed foods and non-nutritive sugars is a good start.
+But with that goal in mind, the least labour-intensive foods to digest are bone broths and soups, made with meat or poultry, vegetables, and herbs, and cooked for a long time.

 "When you cook something for 12-24 hours all together in one pot, the enzymes, the foods, they all come together as one," says Axe, "It's like being on what's called a mono diet, where your body only has to work to digest one thing and not all the complex parts."
 Traditional Chinese medicine, he says, has recognized the value of such dishes, calling them "one pot," for thousands of years.

-Intermittent fasting is another way to give your digestive tract a break.
-For example, instead of spreading out three or more meals during the course of the whole day, try eating only at noon, mid-afternoon, and around 6 pm, without any snacks at other times.
+Intermittent fasting is another way to give your gastrointestinal tract a break.
+For example, instead of spreading out three or more meals during the whole day, try eating only at noon, mid-afternoon, and around 6 pm, without any snacks at other times.
 This leaves about 18 hours without any food entering your system.

 2 - Avoid the triggers

-Each of us is unique in our ability to digest various foods, but there are some common ones that trigger digestive problems for many people.
+Each of us is unique in our ability to digest various foods, but some common ones trigger digestive problems for many people.
 "Sugar feeds yeast," says Axe, and can lead to an overgrowth.
 Grains that are not sprouted or fermented are also notoriously difficult to digest.

-One good choice is authentic sourdough bread, because it's made with a starter culture-a mixture of yeast and beneficial bacteria-that ferments the grain and makes it easier to digest.
-However, commercial "sourdough" can be made with acidic ingredients to produce a sour flavor without fermentation.
+One good choice is authentic sourdough bread because it's made with a starter culture mixture of yeast and beneficial bacteria that ferments the grain and makes it easier to digest.
+However, commercial "sourdough" can be made with acidic ingredients to produce a sour flavour without fermentation.
 The only way to tell if sourdough bread is real or fake is to ask the baker or make your own.

-Gluten is another common trigger, but sprouted or fermented grains can sometimes be well tolerated by people who generally react badly to gluten.
+Gluten is another common trigger for people with IBS, but sprouted or fermented grains can sometimes be well tolerated by people who generally react badly to gluten.
 Other common trigger foods include dairy, eggs, and soy.

 3 - Balance microbes